Logo

 In October 1923, when the Communist Party of Germany entered the Social Democratic-led governments of Saxony and Thuringia with hidden revolutionary intentions, Gustav Stresemann used a Reichsexekution to send troops into the two states to remove the Communists from the governments.

-Gustav Stresemann introduced a new currency, the Rentenmark, to end hyperinflation.
+The Gustav Stresemann government introduced a new currency, the Rentenmark, to end hyperinflation.

 Gustav Stresemann's first act was to attempt to restore the old Entente through a three-power alliance of England, France and Belgium, directed against Germany.

-Gustav Stresemann conceived the idea that Germany would guarantee her western borders and pledge never to invade Belgium and France again, along with a guarantee from Britain that they would come to Germany's aid if attacked by France.
+Gustav Stresemann conceived the idea that Germany would guarantee her western borders and pledge never to invade Belgium and France again.

 Gustav Stresemann was not willing to conclude a similar treaty with the Second Polish Republic: "There will be no Locarno of the east" he said in 1925.

-Gustav Stresemann was co-winner of the Nobel Peace Prize in 1926 for these achievements.
+Gustav Stresemann was co-winner with Aristide Briand of the 1926 Nobel Peace Prize for their work on Locarno.

 Gustav Stresemann's success owed much to his friendly personal character and his willingness to be pragmatic.

-Gustav Stresemann was close personal friends with many influential foreigners.
+Gustav Stresemann was close personal friends with many influential foreigners, most notably Aristide Briand.

 Gustav Stresemann hoped to use the United States' new financial involvement in the German economy to incentivize the nation's financial and political institutions to support reform of reparations.